jeffmikels/mattermost_api_dart/doc/MattermostEmojiApi.md

 );

-final page = 56; // int | The page to select.
+final int page = 56; // int | The page to select.
-final perPage = 56; // int | The number of emojis per page.
-final sort = sort_example; // String | Either blank for no sorting or \"name\" to sort by emoji names.
+final int perPage = 56; // int | The number of emojis per page. final String sort = 'sort_example'; // String | Either blank for no sorting or \"name\" to sort by emoji names.
 Minimum server version for sorting is 4.7.

 try {
   final result = await client.emoji.getEmojiList(page, perPage, sort);